thiago4int/r-minimal-2.0/README.md

 This sample Dockerfile has three steps:

 - In the first step, we use the rocker/r-ver image to build an R environment and install any system dependencies required by the R packages.
-- In the second step, we add a new R package called my-r-package using the install2.r function.
+- In the second step, we add a **fictional** R package called **my-r-package** using the install2.r function.
 We then use the remotes::prune_installed() function to safely remove any unnecessary dependencies of the package, which will help reduce the size of the final image.
 - In the third step, we copy the installed R packages from the second step to a smaller Alpine image.
 We also add the bash package using the apk package manager.

 ## Building